barne856/MARE/README.md

     render(float dt, Camera* camera, Component* comps...)

 Physics Systems provide an update callback function that is called on each frame, it takes as input the time in seconds since the previous frame and a variable number of pointers to all of the Components that the System operates on.
-This is accomplished though tempaltes.
+This is accomplished though templates.

     update(float dt, Component* comps...)